juliangdeveloper/cat-house/docs/cat-house/guides/deployment-guide.md

 ```

 **Review Output:**
-- ECR repositories (5) will be created
+- ECR repositories (4) will be created
 - ECS cluster will be created
-- ECS task definitions (5) will be created
+- ECS task definitions (4) will be created
-- ECS services (5) will be created
+- ECS services (4) will be created
+- Application Load Balancer will be created
 - S3 bucket for frontend will be created
-- CloudFront distribution will be created
+- CloudFront distribution with custom domain will be created
-- CloudWatch log groups (5) will be created
+- CloudWatch log groups (4) will be created
 - IAM roles and policies will be created

 ### 5. Apply Terraform (Create Infrastructure)